jaxcs/DeSNP/README.md

     * Or one of the annotated probe files available from [the DeSNP Github site](https://github.com/jaxcs/DeSNP)
 * The Sanger/UNC Imputed SNPs file [Sanger.UNC.Combined.SNPs.txt.gz and associated "tbi" file](http://cgd.jax.org/tools/SNPtools.shtml) or the [Sanger VCF tabix indexed file](ftp://ftp-mouse.sanger.ac.uk/current_snps/).
 In both cases be sure to download the gz and the tbi file.
 * For Summarization: The resulting filtered_probes.tsv file from running desnp.py
-* For Summarization: "data.tsv", your tab-delimited data file with an id in the first column that maps to the id's in the "filtered_probes.tsv" file.
+* For Summarization: "data.tsv", your tab-delimited data file with an id in the first column that maps to the id's in the "probes_filtered.tsv" file.
 If using MooseDB this file is provided.
 * For Summarization: "samples.tsv", your tab-delimited design file with a column named "sampleid" containing the names that should be used for the sample columns in the resulting matrix.
 The order of these names should be the same as the order of the columns in data.tsv.
 If using Moosedb this file is provided.

 How To Run
 ---------------

 These programs can be used in one of two ways.
 The user can provide and explicitly call out all files necessary to run desnp.py and summarize.py, or they can use a compressed set of files as are provided when one pulls the data from the CGD's [MooseDB](http://moosedb.jax.org/).
-The step by step shown below uses the approach of calling out each file.
-I provide another simple example at the bottom that uses a zip file from MooseDB.
+The step by step shown below first will show how to use with a MooseDB zip file and then the second example uses the approach of calling out each file.
 The next section will give full detail of all the parameters available to the two tools.
 * First we need to know what strains are available with our SNP Set, as selecting strains between which to "desnp" is critical:

     desnp.py -v -g Sanger.UNC.Combined.SNPs.txt.gz -r